Thornlea station

-Thornlea railway station was a station in Ontario, Canada served by CN commuter trains bound for Capreol/Parry Sound.
+Thornlea station was a station in Ontario, Canada served by CN commuter trains bound for Capreol/Parry Sound.
 The station was 16 miles north of Toronto Union.
 The station closed when CN's commuter services through the Bala Subdivision were discontinued.

-GO Transit's Richmond hill line operates services through the station's site but trains don't call at Thornlea station, instead calling at new stations in Old Cummer and Langstaff.
+GO Transit's Richmond Hill line operates services through the station's site but trains don't call at Thornlea station, instead calling at new stations in Old Cummer and Langstaff.